likicv/usysml-test-cases/test_cases.md

 None.

-# Test Case 01-003: PartDefinition and PartUsage declarations
+# Test Case 01-003: PartUsage element

 ## Description

-The keywords `part def` and `part` declare PartDefinition and PartUsage elements, respectively.
+Explores basic properties of a PartUsage element.

 ## Scope

-The scope of this Test Case is uSysML v0.01.
-The applicable keywords
+The scope of this Test Case is uSysML v0.01, the applicable keywords
 are: `package`, `part def`, and `part`.